European shares hit highest since 2000 as euro falls

 By Francesco Canepa and Blaise Robinson

-Germany's DAX index and Britain's FTSE 100 index both hit all time-highs while France's CAC 40 rose to its highest level since 2008.
+Germany's DAX index, which includes dividends unlike most other benchmarks, was up 1.5 percent, hitting a record high, while France's CAC 40 was up 0.2 percent to its highest level since 2008.
+Britain's FTSE 100 index rose 0.6 percent, hovering below a record high hit in March.

-France's Carrefour, the world's second biggest retailer, rose 2 percent after it reported better-than-expected quarterly sales, driven by growth in Latin America and an improvement at its domestic hypermarkets.
+Shares in France's Carrefour, the world's second biggest retailer, rose 1.5 percent after it reported better-than-expected quarterly sales, driven by growth in Latin America and an improvement at its domestic hypermarkets.

-Shares of Nokia jumped 3.9 pct to a 4-year high in a late surge after a Bloomberg report suggesting that the company is weighing a sale of its maps business.

-European stocks have risen sharply this year as global investors increased their exposure to the region on expectations the euro's slide would give firms a lift, as roughly 50 percent of euro zone corporate earnings come from outside the region.
+European stocks have risen sharply this year as global investors increased their exposure to the region on expectations the euro's slide would give companies a major lift, as roughly 50 percent of euro zone firms' earnings come from outside the region.

 Strategists have said a drop of 10 percent in the euro versus a basket of currencies translates into a 6 to 8 percent rise in European companies' profits.
 With the euro down about 16 percent over the past year, profits are poised to get a 10-13 percent boost.